developerscontinusys/multitenant/README.md

 ```

 And you're done!
 Minimalist, simple.
 Whenever your app is visited via http://acme.domain.com or http://acmeinc.com
-the default database connection will be set to "db1", the table prefix will switch to "acme_", and config('tenant')
+the default database connection will be set to "db1", the database name will switch to "acme_", and config('tenant')
 will be set with tenant details allowing you to access values from your views or application.